Linux

 lsusb List USB devices connected to the system lsusb

-Commands for debian or debian based distributions that use APT (Advanced Package Tool)
+Some sample commands for debian or debian based distributions that use APT (Advanced Package Tool) for package management

 # Install packages with Apt (Advanced Package Tool)